Boundaries and Beyond

 Sacred Space explores the reactions of the Tracks performers on their visits to this isolated community and begs the questions: What is culture shock and who is shocked?
 People become lost in the city, but how lost are they here?
 It raises many issues in the white analysis of shock and confusion of the new.

-This piece is all the more powerful with subtle use of the desert sand, peoples homes, projected images and text, creating the strange energy of the landscape that inspired each performer physically, emotionally and spiritually.
-The performance includes different ways of communicating and understanding; it addresses the roles of men and women, the separation of genders and their relationships and finally the non- aboriginal interpretations in dance and poetry.
+This piece is all the more powerful with the subtle use of the desert sand, people's homes, projected images and text, creating the strange energy of the landscape that inspired each performer physically, emotionally and spiritually.
+The performance includes different ways of communicating and understanding; it addresses the roles of men and women, the separation of genders and their relationships and finally the non- Indigenous interpretations in dance and poetry.

 The Opportunity Of Distance by Karyn Sassella